ViniciusTBednascki/ViniciusTBednascki/README.md

 <span style="float:left;padding:6px">
   <img style="float:right;border-radius:50%;width:240px;padding:6px" src="https://media.licdn.com/dms/image/D4D03AQHLYK-gJT3N_w/profile-displayphoto-shrink_800_800/0/1687917341917?e=1719446400&v=beta&t=u9aOJ-YtjKJ7LwfAsBF_vhRHIxhx3-lhPRwGyYWkmsw" />

-  viniciust.bednascki@gmail.com <br> mobile: +55 41 98763-8468 <br> Nationality: Brazilian
+  viniciust.bednascki@gmail.com <br> mobile: +55 41 98763-8468 <br> Linkedin: https://www.linkedin.com/in/vinicius-terres-bednascki/
 </span>

 # Software Developer

 ## Executive Summary

-* 10 years project/team management experience
-* PMP, OCP, AWS Certification
-* Hand-on experience in oracle database
-* Proficient in JavaScript, Java, Powerbuilder
+Dynamic and results-driven professional with 5 years of experience in programming, specializing in Python, JavaScript, and SQL.
+Proficient in data analysis techniques, neural networks, and adept at leveraging cloud computing and AWS tools to optimize solutions.
+Demonstrated ability to tackle complex challenges through analytical thinking and problem-solving skills.
+Committed to ongoing learning and development, with a keen interest in staying abreast of emerging technologies.
+Currently pursuing a degree in Computer Engineering at UNIFATECPR.
+Fluent in English with a basic proficiency in German.

 ## Working Experience

-#### Current Company (Project Manager, 2015/08 - present)
+#### Overview Dashboards (Full Stack Developer, 2022/03 - present)

-* Lead team of 10 to oversee conception, requirement gathering, documentation and rollout.
-* Conduct troubleshooting, analysis and support.
-Gather user feedback, document bugs and change requests.

-#### Second Company (System Analyst, 2011/06 - 2015/07)
+* Assessment and conception, with the client, of the project's objectives and needs
+* Development of Frontend and Backend systems using Vue.js and Node.js

-* Led team of 5 for application development
+* Creation of automation systems for legal processes using Node.js
-* Coordinated with developers, support staff and vendors across Hong Kong, China, Taiwan

-#### My first Company (Analyst Programmer, 2005/01 - 2011/05)

-* Develop multiple applications using Javascript, Java, PHP, Powerbuilder, Oracle
+* Infrastructure implementation for automation and data processing using AWS tools
+* Continuous support for systems and applications developed

+#### UFPR Fórmula SAE (Member, 2018/02 - 2019/06)

+* Development of the car's Transmission Ratio computation program
+* Documentation on the whole manufacturing process for the competition
+* Collaboration with the transmission management in the development, manufacture and assembly of the project's components

 ## Projects: